 To start with, asking for help sometimes makes me feel guilty.
 When I can’t get my lawn mower started, the most obvious person to call on is my neighbor.
 I feel guilty doing this because it seems like I only talk to him when I want something.
 I think he’ll think I’m having a blonde moment or I’m just this ditzy blonde, which is not the image I want for myself.

-Rule #2: Just as your friends can’t read your mind, I doubt that you can read theirs.
 Do not exclude potential helpers based on what you think they might think about you.
 This is about a simple request – it’s not a therapy session.

 That ditzy blonde thing … that’s about me admitting I actually can’t do it all.
 Part of that is tied up with whether I’m being a good mother if I can’t do everything for my children.
 The other part is, when I was first divorced, I was on a mission to prove to myself (and the world) that I could be self-sufficient, that I didn’t need a man around the house.

-Rule #3: It’s a simple law of nature that you cannot be in two places at once and until time transportation becomes a reality, there is always a time lapse in getting from A to B.
+Until time transportation becomes a reality, there is always a time lapse in getting from A to B.

 If you have a child, time conflicts are inevitable.
 This is an opportunity for you to get to know the other families in your children’s activities and offer to carpool.

-Rule #4: Other parents are part of your community and they most likely, will enjoy having someone else to share transport duties with, just as much as you need it.
+Other parents are part of your community and they most likely, will enjoy having someone else to share transport duties with, just as much as you need it.

 My children don’t do as many activities now as pre-divorce.
 That could be an age thing but I know I’ve been less inclined to suggest activities as I’ve worked to create a schedule that I could manage without assistance from my ex.
 Our lives are saner for this and it gives us more flexibility to adjust the schedule around conflicts.